Nolan-Lo/Amazon_Product_Rating_Predictor/README.md

 Our Random Forest model fits well within the ideal zone of the fitting graph.
 The training and test accuracies are nearly identical (65.6%), indicating that the model is neither underfitting nor overfitting.
 It generalizes well to unseen data and falls near the optimal point on the bias-variance curve.

 ### 4. Model Fit and Next Model Steps
 Random Forest model runs using 1%, 5%, and 10% of the dataset produce similar results, yielding ~65% accuracy using 80% of each subset as train data and 20% as the test data.
+Additionally we want to consider improvements on the linear regression model, if possible.
+Additionally, we believe a logistic regression model could perform well.
+However, due to the size of the dataset and the length of the text reviews, proper scalable solutions must be tested to succeed in this model type.
+Vectorizing millions of review sentences requires thoughtful implementation.

 ### 5. Milestone 3 Notebook
 [Click here to see notebook](Notebook/Amazon_Reviews_3.1.ipynb)